nycmeshnet/meshdb/README.md

 # meshdb

-## The Premiere NYCMesh Member/Install Database
+## A Database for Tracking NYCMesh Member Installs

 Welcome to the `nth` attempt at making an API!
 This was started out of hatred for our current solution for tracking installs/buildings/requests, the **New Node Form**.